 - Pokémon loves this one.
 Ash's recalcitrant and lazy Charizard has done this to him many times, even after Charizard started being obedient.
 Liza, Charizard's keeper, thinks of it as a "kiss" (don't ask).

-- On that note, in Charmander's intro episode, after his ex-trainer left him for dead in a rainstorm (obviously, Ash and co. bailed it out), said ex-trainer wanted to take Charmander back after witnessing a display of power under new management.
+- On that note, in Charmander's intro episode, "Charmander, the Stray Pokemon", after his ex-trainer left him for dead in a rainstorm (obviously, Ash and co. bailed it out), said ex-trainer wanted to take Charmander back after witnessing a display of power under new management.
 Charmander proceeded to kill said ex-trainer's ego with fire.

 - In Beauties Battling For Pride and Prestige in the 'Best Wishes' series, Ash's Pignite uses Flamethrower on Ash's Oshawott after Oshawott steals Pignte's food, and Oshawott ends up looking this way.